EndPointCorp/end-point-blog/2014/07/24/postgresql-conflict-handling-with.html.md

 </span>
 ```

-We used the 'skip' hash value to tell Bucardo to not do anything if the table is named "chapter'.
+We used the “skip” hash value to tell Bucardo to not do anything if the table is named “chapter”.
 In real life, we would have another customcode that will handle the skipped table, else any conflict in it will cause the sync to stop.
 Any number of customcodes can be attached to syncs or tables.

-The database preference will last for the remainder of this sync's run,
+The database preference will last for the remainder of this sync’s run,
 so any other conflicts in other tables will not even bother to invoke the
 code.
-You can use the hash key "tablewinneralways" to make this decision
+You can use the hash key “tablewinneralways” to make this decision
 sticky, in that it will apply for all future runs by this sync (its KID
-technically) - which effectively means the decision stays until Bucardo
+technically)—which effectively means the decision stays until Bucardo
 restarts.

 One of the important structures sent to the code is a hash
-named "conflicts", which contains all the changed primary keys, and, for
+named “conflicts”, which contains all the changed primary keys, and, for
 each one, a list of which databases were involved in the sync.
 A
 Data::Dumper peek at it would look like this: